BryceDeso/ComplexGamesFPSTest/README.md

 ### Summary:

 This a portal gun system made in the Unreal Engine, with the intent that this system could be implemented into other Unreal projects.
+There is a demo level to show the system.

 ### Getting and Opening the demo: